timelyportfolio/rCharts_jackman/Readme.md

 3. ?

-Fork/clone the repo and see [code.R] for an simple quick example how this can be accomplished.
+Fork/clone the repo and see the [code](code.R) for an simple quick example how this can be accomplished.